 PHIL 440A: Midterm Review Questions

-The Midterm Exam will take place in class on Tuesday, July 5.
+The Midterm Exam will take place in class on Wednesday Oct.
+30 (THIS IS A CHANGE IN THE ORIGINAL DATE).
 PLEASE BRING ONE OR MORE BLANK BLUE BOOKS (WITH NO PAGES MISSING) AND A PEN OR LEGIBLE PENCIL TO THE EXAM.
 Please answer all questions completely, but concisely.
 ANSWER IN COMPLETE SENTENCES.
 The exam will consist of selections from the following questions.
 You will have 90 minutes to complete the exam.
 To complete the exam in 90 minutes, it will be important to have thought out your answers in advance.
 In preparing for the exam, you are encouraged to discuss these questions with other members of the class, and to discuss what the relevant considerations would be in answering them.
 However, each student is expected to develop his/her own answers to the questions.
 You should not discuss the wording of an answer or attempt to come up with an agreed upon answer.
 If you draft answers to the questions, you should not show your draft answers to others, nor should you read or copy someone else's draft answers.

 1. Distinguish the items in the following groups of terms: